chrisking1086/RescueAnimalService/README.md

   Handling edge cases like duplicate IDs, empty trees, and invalid inputs.
 - **Communication & Presentation**
   Code is structured for clarity and explanation—ideal for portfolio reviews and team collaboration.

-> This project reflects a disciplined, methodical approach to software development and highlights a successful transition from precision measurement to backend engineering.